 The activity of web applications is uncertain, sometimes they serve a huge number of workloads and sometimes they sit idle without many requests.
 Whether the application is running or not, you need to pay for resources.
 To solve these problems, you have to solve a lot of operational problems using not the most trivial methods.
 Managing all this in large enterprises is difficult, and in pet projects, it makes zero sense.
-But with the rise of serverless architectures, it becomes much easier.
+However, with the rise of serverless architectures, it becomes much easier.

 Serverless(FaaS based)

 This is a way of deploying a service without deploying the actual server.
 We take our function(or any other serverless service) defined in one of the supported languages, we send this function to the cloud and it runs there in a sandbox that the cloud provides us.
-How that function called, how sandboxes can be reused, etc., depends on the cloud provider and is subject to change.
+How that function is called, how sandboxes can be reused, etc., depends on the cloud provider and is subject to change.

 Even though this method is called "server-less", it is not really a lack of a server, we just don’t have a dedicated server.